Authors of section

 Entrapment of eye muscle (especially in children)

-The inferior rectus muscle is the most common ocular muscle to become entrapped with an orbital floor fracture (trap-door phenomenon) and this may not be visible on conventional x-rays.
-Entrapment requires urgent freeing of the muscle to prevent necrosis of the incarcerated muscle.
-Clinical examination should give evidence on impaired ocular muscle function.
+The inferior rectus muscle is the most common ocular muscle to become entrapped with an orbital floor fracture (trap-door phenomenon), and this may not be visible on conventional x-rays.
+Clinical examination provides evidence of significantly impaired ocular movement.
 Entrapment is often associated with severe ocular pain on attempted range of motion, as well as nausea and vomiting, especially in children.

 Emergency treatment